-Students who have been academically dismissed or who withdraw while on academic probation may not apply for readmission until at least two criteria have been met.
-First, at least one year must have elapsed since the time of academic dismissal, and second, students are expected to complete successfully a minimum of six hours at another accredited University.
+Students who have been academically suspended or who withdraw while on academic probation may not apply for readmission until students enroll in another accredited institution and earn at least 6 credit hours in one semester (with Cs or better) in college credit courses equivalent to Huston-Tillotson University courses.
 Students are required to submit an application for readmission, transcripts from any colleges attended, and, in addition, should provide a written statement detailing the reasons for returning to Huston-Tillotson University.